Zuo-Lihan/Task-1/README.md

 2. For `Conversation`, my `Llama-finetuning` always generates responses with a URL mixed in, and its responses sometimes have nothing to do with the user.
 (I guess it's related to the training effectiveness)

 3*.
 For `metrics`, I wanted to calculate the `1-of-100 accuracy`, which is always used in LLM papers.
-However, after my search and study, I understand the principle but do not know how to implement it exactly like everyone else.
+However, after my search and study, I understand the principle but do not know how to implement it exactly like everyone does.

 ---